Dr Deborah Monks

 In addition to her Zoological Medicine Certificate and European Diplomate qualification Deborah achieved Membership of the Australian College of Veterinary Scientists in Avian Health in 1999 (MACVSc [Avian Health]) and improved on this initial qualification by achieving her Fellowship (Specialist) status in July 2006 (FANCVS [Avian Medicine]).
 Deborah was the only the fifth person to have attained this qualification.

 Dr Sasha Miles

-A keen interest in continuing education has seen Sasha obtain a Membership in Avian Health in 2014 and a Membership in Unusual Pet Medicine and Surgery in 2019.
+Sasha achieved Membership to the Australian and New Zealand College of Veterinary Scientists in Avian Health in 2014 and in Medicine and Surgery of Unusual Pets in 2019.
 She regularly attends and presents at conferences with other avian and exotic vets throughout Australia and overseas.
 She has also written a text book chapter on Turtle Shell Repair in the book ‘Reptile Medicine and Surgery in Clinical Practice’ published in 2018.
 Her special interests at work include surgery, and creating a lifelong bond with pets and their owners to ensure her patients receive the best care both at home and in the clinic.

 At home she has plenty of pets to keep her busy: Tiago the cheeky blue fronted amazon parrot, Spike the Macquarie River turtle who lives in a beautiful outdoor pond and Mia the naughty tortie cat.
 In her spare time Sasha enjoys music, going to concerts, bush walking, swimming, yoga, pilates, growing her own vegetables and reading novels.